JLichwa80/education/code/Inequality_in_educational_opportutnity.md

 </div>

-From the result above we can see that district expenditure is statistically significant predictor (p < 0.05) with positive coefficient, indicating that higher school district expenditure is associated with higher average exam scores.
+From the result above we can see that district expenditure is statistically significant predictor (p < 0.05) with positive coefficient, indicating that higher school district expenditure is associated with higher average exam scores regardless previous regression slight negative correlation.
 It also improved our R-squared value to 0.629 from 0.628, and  the Mean Absolute Error (MAE) has marginally decreased to 1.143453.

-It helps to confirm our hypothesis that school investment positively impacts student performance on college entrance exams, even after accounting for socioeconomic factors.
+It helps to confirm our hypothesis that school investment positively impacts student performance on college entrance exams, even when inital regression analysis showed negative correlation.

 ## Conclusion
 In conclusion, our analysis demonstrates that socioeconomic factors such as unemployment rate, percentage of adults with college degrees, and percentage of students eligible for free or reduced-price lunch significantly influence average exam scores on college entrance exams.
-Additionally, school district expenditure also plays a positive role in enhancing student performance, but it would require per school level expenditure data for more accurate analysis.
+Additionally, school district expenditure also plays a role in enhancing student performance, but it would require per school level expenditure data for more accurate analysis.

 ## Data Sources and Methods